Saudi Arabia says it intercepts missile attack over capital

 Col. Turki al-Maliki, the spokesman for the Saudi-led coalition, said the Houthis were trying in “a systematic and deliberate way to target civilians.”

 The U.S. Embassy in Riyadh issued a warning to Americans, calling on them to “stay alert in case of additional future attacks.”
-Flight-tracking websites showed a number of flights scheduled to land at Riyadh’s international airport diverted from the capital and delayed.
+Flight-tracking websites showed a number of flights scheduled to land at Riyadh’s international airport diverted or delayed in the hour after the attack.

+A civil defense spokesman, Mohammed al-Hammadi, later said scattered debris resulted in material damage to one house, though no one was hurt, the state-run Saudi Press Agency reported.

 As Yemen’s war grinds on, Houthi missile and drone attacks on the kingdom have grown commonplace, only rarely causing damage.
 Earlier this month the Houthis struck an empty passenger plane at Saudi Arabia’s southwestern Abha airport with a bomb-laden drone, causing it to catch fire.